 In 1999, Astana had a population of 281,000 with 30% Kazakh and 70% Russian, Ukrainian and German.
-But since becoming the capital, the population of Astana exploded to 835,000 in 2014 and it is now 65% Kazakh.
-Additionally, Astana is the location of many new buildings since becoming the capital.
+However, since becoming the capital, the population of Astana exploded to 835,000 in 2014 and it is now 65% Kazakh.
+Additionally, Nur-Sultan, Kazakhstan best things to do includes many new buildings since becoming the capital.
 Examples include, the Ak Orda Presidential Palace, Bayterek and Khan Shatyr.

+The mystical Bayterek features futuristic architecture based on a mythological story.
 In Kazakh, Bayterek translates as “tall poplar tree”.
 Bayterek symbolizes an ancient myth about a magical bird of happiness called Samruk.
 The magical bird has laid an golden egg in the mythical tree of life between two poplar branches.

 Ak Orda Presidential Palace

 Ak Orda Presidential Palace was officially opened in 2004 on the left bank of the Ishim River.
 Although the palace is the place of work for the president, it is not the presidential residence.
 However, the palace houses the presidential administrative staff that works at the palace.

 More recently, the Khan Shatyr was completed and opened to the public in 2010.
 Historically, the Kazakhs have lived a nomadic lifestyle.
 Therefore, this may explain why the building is actually a giant fabric tent.
 Even so, the “tent” features modern facilities such as a shopping center, mini golf, a river boating center and even a indoor beach resort.